embetrix/meta-pqc/README.md

 # meta-pqc

 This layer is an OpenEmbedded/Yocto layer dedicated to Post-Quantum Cryptography, providing integration and testing of quantum-safe cryptographic algorithms for embedded Linux systems.
-It supports OQS (Open Quantum Safe) and Botan.

-Both OQS and Botan implement the latest [NIST-approved Post-Quantum Cryptography (PQC) algorithms](https://csrc.nist.gov/projects/post-quantum-cryptography):

-### Public-Key Encryption and Key-Establishment Algorithms
-   * `CRYSTALS-Kyber`: A lattice-based key encapsulation mechanism (KEM).

-### Digital Signature Algorithms
-   * `CRYSTALS-Dilithium`: A lattice-based digital signature algorithm.
-   * `FALCON`: A lattice-based digital signature algorithm.
-   * `SPHINCS+`: A hash-based digital signature algorithm.

 ## OQS (Open Quantum Safe)

 The Open Quantum Safe (OQS) project aims to develop and integrate quantum-resistant cryptographic algorithms.
 These algorithms are designed to be secure against the potential future threat of quantum computers.
 The OQS project provides a C library, liboqs, which includes implementations of various quantum-safe algorithms.

+OQS implements the latest [NIST-approved Post-Quantum Cryptography (PQC) algorithms](https://csrc.nist.gov/projects/post-quantum-cryptography).

 For more information, visit the [Open Quantum Safe website](https://openquantumsafe.org).

-## Botan

-Botan is a cryptographic library written in C++ that provides a wide range of cryptographic algorithms and protocols.
-It supports both classical and quantum-safe cryptographic algorithms.
-Botan is designed to be portable and efficient, making it suitable for use in embedded systems.
-Botan is also [recommended](https://www.bsi.bund.de/EN/Themen/Unternehmen-und-Organisationen/Informationen-und-Empfehlungen/Kryptografie/Kryptobibliothek-Botan/kryptobibliothek-botan_node.html) by the German Federal Office for Information Security (BSI).

-For more information, visit the [Botan website](https://botan.randombit.net).

 ## Build